arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/comd/README.md

 mpirun -np 16 ../bin/CoMD-mpi -e -i 4 -j 2 -k 2 -x 80 -y 40 -z 40
 ```

 MPI must match j * i * k. e.g. 1 for this test and not otherwise scaled.
-OMP is scaled from 1-64 by increments of 2 to show performance gains from multiple threads.
+OMP is scaled from 1-64 by increments of 2 to show performance gains

-See `Test Case 2` for a the more extreme weak scaling run that uses MPI up to 64.

 ### ReFrame Output